Some people dream of running a marathon one day. I’m not one of them.

 It started with the deepest mud of the day.
 We slipped and slid our way through it at a snail’s pace.

-Then, for about an hour there was a satisfying downhill where I took large purposeful strides.
+For about an hour afterwards, there was a satisfying downhill where I took large purposeful strides.

 And then, my knees.
 Sharp pain jolting like I was getting heavy electric shocks with every step.
 I never knew I had bad knees.
 They climbed up and down Mount Sinai just fine.
 This was harder than climbing Mount Sinai three times without stopping.